Sanqui/discard2/README.md

 **Q:** Why is the account password included in the job state file?

 A: Because it is also included in the capture and cannot be removed unless you derive the capture.
 This way it is more obvious.

+**Q:** How do I get IDs of various objects (channels, servers...)?

+A: Open the settings of your Discord client and enable "Developer Mode".
+Then you can right-click objects such as channels and servers and copy their IDs.

+## Known issues

+- Processing threads is slow and not incremental
+- No attempt is made to fetch all emoji in a server